Collaborations, Public Programmes

 Angelina Stavela

-A way forward has been found globally through Citizens’ Climate Assemblies: participatory processes that mobilize citizens and engage them organically in policymaking, placing particular emphasis on inclusion and combining environmental protection with the strengthening of democracy.
+A way forward has been found globally through Citizens’ Climate Assemblies: participatory processes that mobilise citizens and engage them organically in policymaking, placing particular emphasis on inclusion and combining environmental protection with the strengthening of democracy.

-Maintaining the same spirit of encounter, experimentation, and collective exploration that characterised the highly successful research programme Vanishing Landscapes, the Heinrich-Böll Stiftung Thessaloniki and TAVROS, in collaboration with the Cultural Association To Aitoliko and Messolonghi by Locals, are organising a two-day event on climate under the title Aitoliko: citizens for the climate, taking place on Saturday 6 and Sunday 7 December 2025 in Aitoliko.
+Maintaining the same spirit of encounter, experimentation, and collective exploration that characterised the highly successful research programme Vanishing Landscapes, the Heinrich-Böll Stiftung Thessaloniki and TAVROS, in collaboration with the Cultural & Educational Association “To Aitoliko”, the organisation Messolonghi by Locals and the 1st Primary School of Aitoliko, are organising a two-day event on climate under the title Aitoliko: People for Climate, taking place on Saturday 6 and Sunday 7 December 2025 in Aitoliko.

 We invite you to reflect on the delicate balance that connects the natural and human environment and to engage in discussions around questions such as: